camunda-consulting/camunda-7-code-examples/one-time-examples/validate-claims/README.md

 The ouput parameter is a single process variable with the error list.

-This is an example for a service task:
+This is an example for a service task with [a connector](https://docs.camunda.org/manual/7.5/reference/connect/http-connector/#using-the-generic-api):

     <bpmn:serviceTask id="ServiceTask_1dwr4ge" name="Check mandatory field values">
       <bpmn:extensionElements>